hmcts/goldenpath-platops/README.md

 ```

 Ordering of security rules does matter, but you can add this just after the "trusted-default" policy.
 This is telling the firewall
-  to allow traffic coming from the untrusted zone, internet traffic, to your vnet in the trusted zone
+  to allow traffic coming from the untrusted zone, internet traffic and to your vnet in the trusted zone

 ### Step 4

-Add your new address object to the `G_Trusted` group.
-What this does is to allow your vnet communicate with other vnet. e.g. when logged in via the VPN you can ssh via the bastions to your vm
+Add your new address object to the `G_Trusted` group and this allows your vnet to communicate with other vnets. e.g. when logged in via the VPN you can ssh via the bastions to your vm

-To do this navigate to the Address Group folder to `/components/groups/objects/address-gropus/02-address-groups-sbox.tf` add the your new address object to the existing `G_truted` group's `static_addresses` list.
+To do this navigate to the Address Group folder to `/components/configuration/groups/objects/address-gropus/02-address-groups-sbox.tf` and add your new address object to the existing `G_truted` group's `static_addresses` list e.g. labs-goldenpath-yourname.

 Example below
 ```json